moyner/moyner.github.io/content/post/kernels-and-agents/index.md

 This blog post is not about the great performance offered by GPUs, which is well established in the literature, but rather how reservoir simulation can be executed in a fast manner on GPUs without making the code a "GPU-ified" code that has a lot of complexity and is tied to one particular vendor or execution mode.
 The ingredients we are going to use are:

 1. The Jutul+JutulDarcy framework for automatic differentiation
-1. KernelAbstractions for vendor-neutral parallelization
+1. KernelAbstractions.jl and Adapt.jl for vendor-neutral parallelization
 1. Julia package extensions for load-on-demand functionality
 1. A bit of coding agents to fill in some gaps in the Julia linear solver ecosystem for our particular use case